parameterz/diastology/src/app/algorithms/ase2016/content.md

   url: "https://pubmed.ncbi.nlm.nih.gov/27037982/"
 ---

-# ASE 2016 Diastolic Function Algorithms
+## Overview

-These are the 2 algorithms from the 2016 ASE Guidelines.
-The "_First Algorithm_" is intended to be used on patients with normal function and really only characterizes the filling conditions as "normal" or "abnormal" with a fall-through of "indeterminate" diastolic function which nets a lot of patients.
+This navigator integrates the 2 algorithms from the 2016 ASE Guidelines.
+The "_First Algorithm_" is intended to be used on patients with normal function and characterizes the diastolic function as "normal" or "abnormal".

-The "_Second Algorithm_" is intended for patients with abnormal LV systolic function or myocardial disease (with normal function).
+The "_Second Algorithm_" is intended as the starting point for patients with abnormal LV systolic function or myocardial disease (like LVH, ischemia, or CMP) with normal function.

+Both algorithms may resolve to "indeterminate" diastolic function in an important number of patients.

+### Limitations

+Notable limitations for the application of these algorithms in patients with atrial fibrillation, mitral stenosis, mitral regurgitation, and pulmonary hypertension.
+It's complicated.
+Read the Guidelines.